 Laureen Oglesby has been the Office Administrator for Pageantry magazine since 1996.
 A veteran of the Glamour Lifestyle Industry, Laureen has judged numerous local, state, national and international events.
 She is also the location coordinator for the Pageantry and PromTime Fashion Showcase, the world’s largest on-location photo shoot for social occasion fashions including pageant, prom, red carpet and homecoming dresses.
 In addition to her invaluable services to the industry, Laureen has been a licensed cosmetologist and skin care specialist within the beauty industry.

-Erika Houvouras, Pageantry’s Editor, is a Florida native with a background in education and child development.
-After graduating from Florida State University with a BA in English Literature, she began teaching middle school and high school English in Central Florida.
-Erika has been a teacher and English department leader for almost 20 years.
-She became Pageantry magazine’s editor with the Summer 2016 edition.
+Nikki Gardiner, Nikki Gardiner, Pageantry’s Editor, is originally from Atlanta, Georgia but has called Florida home for the past 20 years.
+After graduating from Florida State University with a double major in English Literature and Political Science, she began teaching middle school and high school English in Central Florida.
+She became Pageantry magazine’s editor with the Summer 2019 edition.